openresty/stapxx/README.markdown

 * userdata: Lua user data
 * trace: JIT compiled Lua code paths

-Note that the space calculated for aggregate objects like "table" and "function", only the size of their backbones is calculated.
+Note that for the space calculated for aggregate objects like "table" and "function", only the size of their backbones is calculated.
 For example, for a Lua table, we do not follow the references to its value objects and key objects (but we do include the size of the "key" and